Arranging and paying for care for yourself

 We can help you find care

 If you live in your own home in the community and have more than £24,500 in capital you can still ask Surrey County Council to make the arrangements for your non-residential care and support services.
 This does not always mean it will cost you less but the council can enter into a contract to pay the care provider on your behalf and you will need to pay the council for all of the costs incurred.
-If the council agrees to enter into a contract with your care provider, you will be charged a one-off administration fee of £350 to cover our costs.
+If the council agrees to enter into a contract with your care provider, you will be charged a 1-off administration fee of £350 to cover our costs.
 You will also be charged £15 for each week that the council continues to make these arrangements on your behalf.

 Where a person has assets above the upper capital limit and the council has a duty to make the arrangements for residential care and support services, the council will apply an administrative fee to cover the cost of making the arrangements.
 The set-up fees are: